piotrplenik/clean-code-php/README.md

  1. They are generally used as a **global instance**, why is that so bad?
 Because **you hide the dependencies** of your application in your code, instead of exposing them through the interfaces.
 Making something global to avoid passing it around is a [code smell](https://en.wikipedia.org/wiki/Code_smell).
  2. They violate the [single responsibility principle](#single-responsibility-principle-srp): by virtue of the fact that **they control their own creation and lifecycle**.
  3. They inherently cause code to be tightly [coupled](https://en.wikipedia.org/wiki/Coupling_%28computer_programming%29).
 This makes faking them out under **test rather difficult** in many cases.
  4. They carry state around for the lifetime of the application.
 Another hit to testing since **you can end up with a situation where tests need to be ordered** which is a big no for unit tests.
 Why?
-Because each unit test should be independent from the other.
+Because each unit test should be independent of the other.

-There is also very good thoughts by [Misko Hevery](http://misko.hevery.com/about/) about the [root of problem](http://misko.hevery.com/2008/08/25/root-cause-of-singletons/).
+There are also very good thoughts by [Misko Hevery](http://misko.hevery.com/about/) about the [root of the problem](http://misko.hevery.com/2008/08/25/root-cause-of-singletons/).

 **Bad:**